-Narcissists usually love bomb by giving someone excessive attention and affection in order to win their trust, and manipulate them.
+Narcissists usually love-bomb by giving someone excessive attention and affection in order to win their trust, and manipulate them.

 This does not mean that the love and affection displayed by narcissists is 100% fake as some people think.
-Narcissists don’t just love bomb anyone they want to manipulate.
-They only use the this manipulation tactic to someone they are already genuinely attracted to.
+Narcissists don’t just love-bomb anyone they want to manipulate.
+They only use this manipulation tactic to someone they are already genuinely attracted to.
 For example, when a narcissist starts love bombing their ex in order to bring them back, it means that they genuinely want them back.

-Why can’t a Narcissist Keep love bombing?
+Why can’t a narcissist keep love bombing?

 As I said, a narcissist has to step out of his comfort zone in order to shower someone with excessive love.
-Once they get what they wanted, they usually go back to their normal self.
+Once they get what they want, they usually go back to their normal self.
 You may be wondering what happens if they fail to manipulate their target.
 When the love bombing tactic fails, they usually feel hurt.
 This makes them devalue or even discard their target.

 Another reason why the love bomb phase is short lived even in case they do manage to win over their target, is because narcissists usually have high and unrealistic expectations because of their big ego.
 This makes it harder to satisfy them.
 When they compare the energy that they have invested in love bombs and the amount of satisfaction they are getting, they sometimes feel disappointed.
 When this happens, the love bombing behaviour is not only shut off, but it can be replaced with abuse.

 This confuses the person involved who was being showered with love but all of a sudden starts getting mistreated.
 See also: why do narcissists seem to move on so quickly.